Photographer Jason Nocito’s Pet Portrait Tips

 Lastly, shoot a lot of different frames!

-The world needs cute pet pics.
+Today is All American Pet Photo Day and the world needs cute pet pics.
 Here are 5 tips to go from amateur to Annie Leibovitz.

 The photographer talks about his Border Terrier assistant, the likeness of people and their pets, and going behind the scenes with drag queens.